Bone Glue Pearls

 - Leave the glue in water overnight or for a full day.

-- Let the glue absorb as much water as it can, then pour off the excess water.
+- Let the glue absorb as much water as possible, then pour off the excess water.

 - Warm this swollen glue in a double boiler or glue pot.
 This will cause it to melt.
 All animal glues should never be heated over 150 ºF.